marlic7/fn-params-parser/README.md

 Function arguments parse and verify compiliance with specification

-If You want to perform some type checks on function arguments but not interested in TypeScript or Flow this small lib could be helpfull.
+If You want to perform some type checks on function arguments but not interested in TypeScript or Flow and not interested in micro optimization this small lib could be helpfull.

 ## Instalation